Osei Kyei-Mensah-Bonsu: Political career

-Osei is a member of the New Patriotic Party.
-He first became a Member of the Parliament in January 1997.
-He has kept his seat since then, representing his constituency in the 2nd, 3rd, 4th, 5th, 6th and 7th Parliament of the 4th Republic of Ghana.
-He is the chairperson for the Special Budget, House, and Business Committees.
-He is also a member of the Finance, Mines and Energy, Standing Orders, and Selection Committees.
+Osei Kyei Mensah is a member of the New Patriotic Party.
+He first became a member of the Parliament in January 1997, representing the people of Old Tafo, in the Suame Constituency of the Ashanti Region.
+He has kept his seat since then, representing his constituency in the 2nd, 3rd, 4th, 5th, 6th, 7th and 8th Parliaments of the 4th Republic of Ghana.
+He was the chairperson for the Special Budget, House, and Business Committees.
+He was also a member of the Finance, Mines and Energy Standing Orders and Selection Committees.
+He criticized the Speaker of the Ghanaian Parliament, Alban Bagbin, for suspending parliamentary proceedings to attend the 2023 National Development Conference hosted by the Church of Pentecost.

+In August 2023, he provided a prediction that 70% of the NPP voters who will vote in the flagbearer super delegate congress will be in favor of the Vice President Bawumia After the election was over, Bawumia took the lead with 68% which was nearly 70% as predicted.
+The Suame member of parliament, Osei Kyei-Mensah-Bonsu, in February 2024 formally announced his retirement from his position as majority leader.